Jesusbill/ifc2ca/inputDataCA.md

  - `geometryType`: `point` geometry
  - `geometry`: the 3D point coordinates [m]
  - `appliedCondition`: imposed directions (degrees-of-freedom) where there is no displacement/rotation allowed.
 In this example we support all displacements and directions of the first point of the beam
+- `loads`: An Array of loads applied on the structure
+  - `fx`/`fy`/`fz`: force in x, y, z global directions
+  - `mx`/`my`/`mz`: moment in x, y, z global directions
+- `loadCases`: An Array of load cases, which are groups of loads within the same condition (i.e. permanent, accidental, seismic, etc)
+  - `load`: reference to the load (load id)
+  - `multiplier`: multiplier of the load in the load case
+- `loadCaseCombinations`: An Array of load case combinations, which are groups of load cases
+  - `loadCase`: reference to the load case (load case id)
+  - `multiplier`: multiplier of the load case in the load case combination

 ```json
 {